 Slip resistant is important in both mobile and immobile patients.
 For immobile patients, wheelchair bound or bed ridden, slip resistant footwear is still important in transferring if their feet have to be on the ground at any point.
 Socks with grip on the bottom are good for wheelchair bound patients by keeping their securely on the wheelchair feet.
 Slip resistant soles for mobile patients will help prevent slips and falls by securing their step.
 Slip resistant soles will also help propel their feet in the proper direction on any surface.

-Adaptable footwear features wider widths which accommodate for the following issues; swelling, edema diabetic neuropathy and toe deformities.
-A wider width provides a larger toe box accommodating many foot conditions such as hammertoes or claw feet.
+Adaptable footwear also features wider soles which accommodates for the following issues; swelling, edema, diabetic neuropathy and toe deformities.
+An expandable width provides a larger toe box accommodating many foot conditions such as hammertoes or claw feet.
 Check out our Men’s Extra Wide Shoes.

 Comfortable material is important in every type of footwear, whether it be slippers or outdoor shoes.
 Materials that are lined with cushion will be extra comfy for sensitive feet and a good solution for slippers.
 The material neoprene is specifically manufactured to allow the footwear to bend and mould to the foot.
 This is especially helpful in feet that have bunions or certain toe deformities.

 The second reason why easy touch is a great switch from laces is because of how much more adjustable easy touch fastenings are.
-With easy touch fastenings, swelling that progress throughout the day doesn’t have to be a reason that a patient can’t wear shoes anymore as the adaptive shoes can change accordingly to the swelling of the foot.
+With easy touch fastenings, swelling that progresses throughout the day doesn’t have to be a reason that a patient can’t wear shoes anymore.
+Adaptive shoes can change accordingly to the swelling of the foot.
 Adjustable fastening closures make it easier for patients footwear adjusted to the amount of swelling throughout the day.

 Patients often select improper or larger fitting footwear to accommodate swelling and various foot conditions.
 Larger openings offer the ability to select proper fitting footwear thereby reducing the possibility of falls and further foot irritations.
 This is especially important for diabetic patients.
 A patient is also able to maintain their sense of independence without assistance.
 Here are some examples of adaptive footwear with large openings or straps that completely open to easily slide feet into.